Schematizing the Observer and the Epistemic Content of Theories: What a Theory Is

-A theory in my sense thus includes such things as accounts of experimental devices appropriate for studying the relevant kinds of physical system, good practices for employing them, sound techniques for the collection of raw data and for the statistical and other analysis and organization of the same, reliable methods of approximative and heuristic reasoning for constructing models and solving equations, and guidelines for determining whether a system of the given kind is in a state and experiencing interactions with its environment such as to be jointly amenable to appropriate and adequate representation by the theory (\emph{viz}., whether or not the system falls into the theory's regime of applicability), and so on.
+A theory in my sense thus includes such things as accounts of experimental devices appropriate for studying the relevant kinds of physical system, good practices for employing them, sound techniques for the collection of raw data and for the statistical and other analysis and organization of the same, reliable methods of approximative and heuristic reasoning for constructing models and solving equations, guidelines for determining whether a system of the given kind is in a state and experiencing interactions with its environment such as to be amenable to appropriate and adequate representation by the theory (\emph{viz}., whether or not the system falls into the theory's regime of applicability), and, more generally, good principles of argumentation for regimenting all these and bringing them to bear on each other.